sohanwebdevctg/html3-sweetHome-project/README.md

-* ### -> The name of this project is RentRide.This technology basically shows the website of a RentRide vehicle. which contains the company's marketing system.
+* ### -> The name of this project is SweetHome.This technology basically shows the website of a Home architecture. which contains the company's marketing system.
 There are four types of pages
  * ### Home section
  * ### Service section
- * ### News section
+ * ### Contact section
  * ### FAQs section

 * ### -> This project uses some framework and animations that make the website more beautiful which are listed below:-